alifcapital/EventStorage/README.md

 }
 ```

-Now the `UserCreatedReceiver` receiver is ready to receive the event.
-To make it work, from your logic which you receive the event from the RabbitMQ, you need to inject the `IEventReceiverManager` interface and puss the received event to the `HandleAsync` method.
+Now the `UserCreatedHandler` handler is ready to handle the event.
+To make it work, from your logic which you receive the event from the RabbitMQ, you need to inject the `IInboxEventManager` interface and pass the received inbox event to the `Store` method.

 ```
 UserCreated receivedEvent = new UserCreated